Thailand - Bangkok Field Office

 The abandonment of lawful permanent resident status is irrevocable.
 An individual who relinquishes U.S. lawful permanent resident status must qualify again for such status should they wish to immigrate to the U.S. again.
 Therefore, one should give careful thought to abandoning lawful permanent resident status.

-If you wish to abandon your U.S. permanent residence and relinquish your I-551 Permanent Resident Card (Green Card), please go to the Bangkok District Office customer service window during normal office hours.
+If you wish to abandon your U.S. permanent residence and relinquish your I-551 Permanent Resident Card (Green Card), please go to the Bangkok Field Office customer service window during normal office hours.
 A Permanent Resident Card is required to begin processing Form I-407.

 Forms I-600 & I-600A